Taking photos

 9. Front on with eyebrows raised to show forehead lines – hair held up (flash off)

 *Hair-bands are only successful if they hold the hair tightly.
-A loose hairline can be misinterpreted.
+A loose hairline shape can be misinterpreted.

 Remember that the head must be held very straight in each photo.
 If the head is not straight ears can look higher or lower than they really are.
 Features may look asymmetrical when they aren’t really asymmetrical.